 The care must not be solely for the member’s or dentist’s convenience.

-Information Needed to Review a Procedure

-Please refer to the CDT Guide for information you must submit for procedures requiring review.
-In cases where we request a detailed narrative, please supply details about the patient’s condition that will help us evaluate your claim and reimburse you appropriately.

-Please refer to the CDT Guide for any specific requirements needed when submitting claims for treatment.
-Any radiographs you submit must be:

-Preoperative periapical s that are current and dated

-Labeled – left or right side – if duplicates

-Mounted, if they are a full series

-Of diagnostic quality

-Labeled with the patient’s name and ID number

-Labeled with the dentist’s name and address

-Return of Radiographs

-Radiographs or attachments will not be returned unless specifically requested by the dental office and accompanied by a pre-addressed, postage-paid envelope.

 Section 17: Appeals and Grievances

 If we deny payment of a claim, your patient has the right to request an appeal in writing.
-The appeal must be in writing, and received by Arkansas Blue Cross within a specific time period of the denial, depending on the patient’s plan (see chart below.)
+The appeal must be in writing and received by [Insert Plan Name] within a specific time period of the denial, depending on the patient’s plan (see chart below).
 We will immediately acknowledge the appeal and respond in writing within a specific period, depending on the patient’s plan.
 You may request an expedited appeal if you feel that any delay would prevent a patient from receiving urgently needed services.